 - A. Dispatch The Contractor shall utilize Cascade County Consolidated Dispatch Center (CCCDC) for emergency 911 ambulance dispatch services. - B. Payment for Dispatch Services Payments for dispatch services will be made quarterly according to the schedule outlined in Exhibit C. - C. Communications Equipment Contractor shall provide and maintain communications equipment in good operating condition.
 Such communications equipment shall be compatible with existing CCCDC equipment and remain so during the period of this Agreement.
 Changes will be coordinated with the contractor.
-The City will assist the contractor with a means to fund communication equipment.
+The City agrees to reasonably cooperate with contractor in its attempts to fund communication equipment.